Agency and Active Inference

 The Second Law: Agency Decays

-The second law says that in a closed system, without external energy input, agency inevitably diminishes.
+The second law says that an isolated agent with finite usable resources cannot renew its total remaining control budget indefinitely.
 Control capacity is not a possession; it is a process that must be fed.

 Active inference explains the mechanism.
 Minimizing free energy is not something an agent does once; it requires continuous informational and energetic exchange with the environment, because the environment does not hold still.
 Seal the agent off and its prediction errors begin to accumulate: with no fresh input against which to update and refine its model, the model drifts out of registration with a world that keeps changing without it.
 The internal structures that carry the agent’s predictive capacity degrade, and with them goes its ability to control anything.
 This is the same lesson that runs through the epistemology of maps and models: a model is only as good as the traffic between it and the territory.
 Cut the traffic and the map goes stale — and an agent steering by a stale map is an agent losing agency, exactly as the second law demands.
 What thermodynamics states as a decay law, active inference exhibits as a mechanism: isolation starves the model, the starving model mispredicts, and misprediction is the death of control.